Defining North-Central Texas

 Many of the typical eastern birds will sometimes show up sporadically in the western counties.
 Eastern-type birds like Blue Jays and Carolina Wrens can be found around streams and rivers as they follow riparian habitat to the west.
 Western birds may stray occasionally into the eastern habitats particularly during periods of drought.

-For any formation about the nature of the checklist - total numbers, birds photographed, birds added, etc., see "about the checklist."
+For any information about the nature of the checklist - total numbers, birds photographed, birds added, etc., see "about the checklist."

 A few other maps from places like Texas Parks and Wildlife do not use such a map to define North-central Texas.
 Instead they use vegetative zones and geological maps in outlining this area rather than political county boundaries.
 That would be the most precise way of understanding the area's avifauna, but obviously individuals submitting bird reports cannot use this model when describing where a bird was seen.
 Submitting reports using county boundaries still remains the most effective way of processing records when bird sightings are worthy of submission.